lluisfranco/lluisfranco.github.io/mvp-site-interview/index.md

 ## My 5 minutes of glory :joy:

-Yesterday was published my brief interview in the [MVP site](http://mvp.microsoft.com/en-US/Pages/default.aspx).
+Yesterday the guys of MS published my brief interview [MVP site](http://mvp.microsoft.com/en-US/Pages/default.aspx).
 However, it is not the full version, that I copy here.

 ### About Lluís Franco